astronomer/astro-docs/cloud/stable/01_get-started/03_cloud-faq.md

 ### How does billing work?

 Your first 14 days on Astronomer Cloud are entirely free of cost.
-When you create a new Workspace, you'll begin a 14-day trial period that allows you to freely spin up a deployment without worrying about an invoice at the end of the month.
+When you create a new Workspace, you'll begin a 14-day trial period that allows you to spin up an Airflow Deployment, configure Environment Variables, invite users, and explore our Deployment-level monitoring tools.

 After your first 14 days, you'll be required to input a payment method to continue usage.
-From there, we'll charge you based on exact resource usage per deployment at the end of the month.
-You can expect your first invoice 1 month after the end of your trial.
+From there, we'll charge you based on exact resource usage per Airflow Deployment every 1st of the month, pro-rated for your first few weeks.

 If you want to cancel your account or trial and are having trouble accessing your Astronomer account,  please [reach out to us](https://support.astronomer.io).